-This report looks at the top 57 Footwear E-commerce sites in the UK for 2018.
+This footwear report looks at the top 50 brands in the UK.

-Brands can use the report to see where they sit within their digital landscape for different performance metrics.
+Brands can use the footwear industry analysis report to see where they sit within their digital landscape for different performance metrics.

 We look at wins and losses in key areas such as SEO visibility, link authority scores, social presence and where the biggest keyword opportunities lie.
 This is a fantastic way of benchmarking your digital performance and seeing where you’re performing best and in which areas you could improve.
 You can also see who your biggest competitors are and who are the brands to look out for in the coming year.

 Can’t see your name within the data?
 Don’t worry, we source our data from across the entire sector.
 We only feature the top brands in our finished report but, if you ask, we’ll provide you with the data that includes your site.

 Footwear is an industry that spans fashion and sportswear for men, women and children.
 In our shoe market report, you’ll see a mix of the biggest players across the whole market to give a full representation of the digital landscape.

 This post is best read alongside the footwear report so you can refer to tables and charts within it.
 Here we’ve pulled out some of the biggest wins across the board and how people have gained those top spots for each metric.

 Improving visibility tends to be the top of the list for most sites’ SEO targets.
 But who has managed to reach that goal this year?

 The rest of the top ten has seen wins across the board:

 Well done to Office who is appearing on page 1 for the two highest competition keywords ‘shoes’ and ‘sandals’.